medegor44/medegor44/README.md

 Hi!
-I'm Egor, .NET backend developer at Ozon (at leading russian e-com company) and postgrad student at Yaroslavl State University.
+I'm Egor, .NET backend developer at Ozon (the leading russian e-com company) and postgrad student at Yaroslavl State University.

 My interests are
 - 🔨 backend development,